 Can an employee be disadvantaged or dismissed for taking SPL?

-No. An employee must not be disadvantaged because they:
+No. An employer must not subject an employee to disadvantage or dismiss them because they:

 - Plan to take, are taking or took SPL;